Gas stations and hotels use credit card “holds” and “blocks” that may limit access to your own credit and cash.

 Hold times vary

-Hold times could be minutes, days or even a week or more, depending on a mix-and-match of elements, including the type of card you use (credit or debit), the way you used it (PIN or signature), the bank or credit union issuing the card, the merchant involved, your own history and even the day of the week.
+Hold times could be minutes, days or even a week or more, depending on a mix-and-match of elements, including the bank or credit union issuing the card, the merchant involved, your own history and even the day of the week.

 Issuers set card-hold durations

-Visa rules allow issuers to keep a hold in place for up to a month, though few if any issuers do that, says Visa spokesman Andy Gerlt.
+Visa rules allow issuers to keep a hold in place for up to a month, though few if any issuers do that, says Andy Gerlt, vice president of global corporate communications at Visa.
 More likely it’s one to five days, he says.

-Making it more confusing: Issuers can have different hold rules for different merchants and different types of sales.
+Making it more confusing: Issuers can have different hold rules for various merchants and types of sales.
 So that hold for gas at the pump might come off almost immediately, while the hold from your hotel stay remains a day or two after you check out.

 Concerned that holds are lasting too long?
 That’s a conversation you want to have with the bank or credit union that issued the card, says Lenard.
 And “How long do your card holds last?” is a smart question the next time you’re shopping for a credit card, bank or credit union.